 Not all dogs will experience bloating throughout the course of their lives, but there are some factors that do put some dogs at higher risk than others.
 It is quite common for larger dogs to have more problems with gas and bloating than smaller breeds.
 Dogs that are underweight and likely malnourished as a result can also be more prone to bloating.
 Deep chested dogs also tend towards bloating.

 Breeds that run the highest risk for experiencing bloating include Bloodhound, Great Dane, Afghan, Bernese Mountain Dog, German Shepherd, Great Pyrenees, Golden Retriever, Doberman, Irish Setter, Shiloh Shepherd and St Bernard.
 Other breeds like Kuvasz, Newfoundland, Weimaraner, Labrador Retriever, Irish Wolfhound, Rottweiler and King Shepherd are also at high risk for bloating.

 The best way to minimize your chances of having to deal with bloating in a dog starts before you even purchase.
 As you shop around for your new companion, be sure to talk to breeders about family history.

 Some dogs are genetically prone to gastrointestinal and bloating issues and a responsible and caring breeding will not breed those individuals.

 Unfortunately, it is not always easy or possible to pinpoint the exact reason for your pet’s gastrointestinal issues and in these cases, you just have to treat them and try to ease their discomfort as best as you can.

 As mentioned previously, consulting a vet will give you the best possible chance of giving your dog the best help possible.

 In short, it can be very risky to attempt to self-diagnose your dog when you start to see signs and symptoms of bloating.
-In order to ensure that there is not a greater problem at hand, it is always the best option to take your dog into the vet to have them checked out.
+In order to ensure that there is not a greater problem at hand, it is always the best option to take your dog to the vet to have them checked out.

 Signs of Bloating